 Their rarity makes sightings thrilling, often reported at migration hubs like Hawk Mountain Sanctuary.
 Their social behavior during migration, forming loose flocks, adds to the spectacle of their brief visits.

 Embarking on one of the longest migrations among hawks, Swainson’s Hawks travel up to 14,000 miles round-trip.
-In PA, they favor farmlands and prairies, where grasshoppers and voles are plentiful.
+Moreover, In PA, they favor farmlands and prairies, where grasshoppers and voles are plentiful.
 Their light or dark morphs vary, with lighter birds more common in the East.

 10. Ferruginous Hawk – The Occasional Wanderer: